-In the coming year, TreeSisters will be exploring outcomes from COP26 and global effort towards supporting landscapes, communities and climate from the perspective of all beings of Earth and Earth itself as being conscious and intelligent.
-After Suzi Steer shared her personal experience from attending COP26 in Glasgow last month, Suzi and Rebecca Lefton have outlined a few topics that impact the global forest, their communities and the questions they raise.
-We are looking through the lens of how to treat the Earth in a way that resonates with our own integrity.
+TreeSisters will explore outcomes from COP26 and global efforts towards supporting landscapes, communities and climate from the perspective of all beings of earth and the earth itself as conscious and intelligent.
+We are looking through the lens of how to treat the earth in a way that resonates with our integrity.
 If the Earth is sacred, what does it mean practically regarding solutions coming out of the climate negotiations?

 Topics of interest regarding the global forest

 Here are some of the topics we are looking to explore and bring the lens of love and respect to all beings of the Earth to the following areas:

 Global commitments to halting deforestation by 2030.
 Are the financial pledges that have been announced at COP26 effective?
 What do these mean for businesses and individuals?
 What would end deforestation sooner than 2030?

 Increasing Green Cover.
 TreeSisters is evolving its reforestation strategy.
 We have learnt numerous lessons from working with our reforestation partners.
 We have heard and witnessed changes on the ground and are now reviewing our working practices and projects.

 Exploring impacts of mining.
 What are the effects of green renewable energy targets and the transition to carbon zero in mining precious metals and infrastructure projects within the countries?
 What do we hear from communities on the ground?
 What does this mean for our choices?

 The role of monitoring carbon sequestration in landscape care.
 What is the role of monitoring carbon, and how is this used in carbon markets?
 What is practically in the best interests of the long-term care of communities in their care for landscapes?
 How can TreeSisters support donors and business partners in their choices?